 Kumar appreciates the plethora of experiences and opportunities that UCF has provided him over the course of his studies.
 He is highly involved in campus life and has been a member of the Materials Science and Engineering Department Student Advisory Committee, the UCF ASM Chapter, an ally in the Pride Student Association, and served as Treasurer of the UCF Materials Advantage (MA) Chapter.
 In addition, he is a mentor in the F-Learn Program, through which he assists undergraduate students with their own research.

 He also values the connections between academics at the university and external industry experiences, which have allowed him to work on projects funded by FDOT (Florida Department of Transportation), and SRC (Semiconductor Research Foundation) with people from Intel, IBM, and Tokyo Electron (Tel) on board.
 “It is fascinating to experience working with these many talented people and an excellent opportunity for me to learn from them,” Kumar says.

-After graduating in the fall of 2022, Kumar aims to join a research team at a national laboratory or a research and development organization.
+After graduating, Kumar aims to join a research team at a national laboratory or a research and development organization.
 He wants to explore research on an industrial scale and diversify his experience before returning to academia.
 His dedication to scientific discovery and mentoring students drives his decision; to eventually work at a university.
 “As my previous generation raises me, it is our responsibility to raise the next,” he says.

 - Won award at Nano Florida Conference